 Another reason is that the digitalisation of procurement is often treated as a poor relation - omnipresent areas such as sales, marketing or IT security draw all the attention.
 Although the primary focus on these areas is justified at the beginning, procurement is another crucial component that holds a real treasure for companies: a large set of existing data as well as additional connections to many internal and external departments and areas.
 In particular, the connection to suppliers, stakeholders as well as the entire supply chain.

 In the future, a significant impact will be the ability to make data-driven business decisions.
-And procurement has the potential to provide a large part of the data that is relevant for these decisions.
+And digital procurement has the potential to provide a large part of the data that is relevant for these decisions.

 However, due to the high level of connectedness in procurement, there is also a danger lurking on the other side: as digitalisation progresses outside of procurement, it could be completely outsourced or completely replaced by machines, bots and artificial intelligence.

 Purchasing managers and CPOs (Chief Procurement Officers) have now the chance to strengthen the competitive position of the company on the market as well as their own department using digitalisation - if they miss the opportunity, the department falls behind, is partly replaced or even has to face being completely dissolved.